Seattle International Film Festival Review: Deadgirl

 Deadgirl will play again tonight at midnight at the Egyptian and again on June 5th, 9:30PM at the Kirkland Performing Arts Center.

-2 Responses to “Seattle International Film Festival Review: Deadgirl”
+6 thoughts on “Seattle International Film Festival Review: Deadgirl

 1. I missed all those movies.
 I’m a huge movie buff but get this Jillayne…I cannot stand watching movies at home.
 I usually fall asleep.
 I love the theatre.
 I’m more then willing to pay for great movies that let me escape.